 Institute Of Professional Goldsmiths

-The IPG only accepts craftspeople of the highest calibre into it’s membership.
-The highest level of membership is a “Fellow”, who would be entitled to have the letters FIPG (Fellow of the IPG) after there name.
+The IPG only accepts craftspeople of the highest calibre into its membership.
+The highest level of membership is a “Fellow”, who would be entitled to have the letters FIPG (Fellow of the IPG) after their name.
 We also have a category for “Associate Fellows”, who are highly skilled, but still need to complete the minimum of ten years experience required to qualify for Fellowship.
 Our third category is that of "Members" who are recently qualified and working towards Associate Fellowship experience and standard.
 Our Fellows, Associate Fellows and Members design, build, create, decorate, and finish everything from Exquisite Jewels to Silverware to Grand Object D’art.
 Everything from a simple and perfect wedding ring, to the grand jewels on display in Bond Street, London.

 In addition we seek to grow our membership and invite skilled crafts people from Europe as well as the UK to apply for membership.
 In this age of technology it is quite clear that the role of the skilled craftsperson is becoming all the more important.
 Technology is useful, but craft skills and true creativity cannot be emulated by robots.
 The finest jewels are made with skill and passion, not binary code and machines.